WellyZhang/README.md/README.md

 If you do not indicate the language you use, it will only be a darkened text block.

 ## Tables
 Each entry should be seperated or enclosed by \|.
-Besides, headers are distinguished by ---- following in the next line also sepereated by \|.
+Besides, headers are distinguished by ----(header line) following in the next line also sepereated by \|.
 Note that entries could be images.
-To sed alignmetn mode, append : on either or both sides of each entry.
+To set alignment, append : on either or both sides of header line.

 | Name | Description |
 | ------------- | ----------- |